keyboard2769/nb-nextzz/README.md

 - [x] $ partly did the weigh logging and export-before-quitting stuff
 - [x] $ print button can send some file to printer now
 - [x] $ move feeder assistance switch to feeder pane
+- [x] $ feeder group ratio button works based on the the flux setting item

 <hr><!--EOF-->